khandaud15/RNA-Seq-Flow/README.md

 ## Setting up conda environment for tools and their dependencies

-* Install anaconda or load it if it's already on your server
+* Install [anacondo](https://docs.anaconda.com/anaconda/install/) or load it if it's already on your server

 * conda create --name rnaseq-env